AI voice receptionist for small business: what it is, what it costs, and whether it is worth it

 The missed-call problem it solves

 Here is why this category exists.
-In an observational study of 85 small businesses across 58 industries by 411 Locals, only 37.8 percent of inbound calls were answered by a live person, which means roughly 6 in 10 calls went unanswered.
+In a study of 85 small businesses across 58 industries by 411 Locals, only 37.8 percent of inbound calls were answered by a live person.
+Roughly 6 in 10 calls went unanswered.
 Most of those callers are gone for good.
-Research originally from PATLive finds that about 85 percent of callers who reach voicemail never call back, and a majority simply call a competitor instead.
+Research originally from PATLive finds about 85 percent of callers who reach voicemail never call back, and most simply call a competitor instead.

 Speed is the other half of the problem.
-The classic Lead Response Management research, led by Dr. James Oldroyd with InsideSales.com, found that the odds of qualifying a lead drop sharply when you wait even a few minutes to respond.
-Harvard Business Review (opens in a new tab) reported the same pattern in its study of thousands of companies: the business that responds first usually wins.
+The classic Lead Response Management research, led by Dr. James Oldroyd with InsideSales.com, found the odds of qualifying a lead drop sharply when you wait even a few minutes to respond.
+Harvard Business Review (opens in a new tab) found the same pattern across thousands of companies.
+The business that responds first usually wins.
 An AI voice receptionist responds on the first ring, every time, including nights and weekends when almost 100 percent of calls otherwise go unanswered.

 §